 Assistive technology in education refers to a range of tools, devices, software, and equipment that are designed to support and enhance the learning experience of students with disabilities or learning challenges.
 These technologies aim to remove barriers to education and provide students with equal access to educational opportunities.

 Assistive technology can be used to address various types of physical, cognitive, and learning disabilities.
-Assistive technology can help with dyslexia, autism and other conditions.
+Assistive technology can help with dyslexia, autism, ADHD and other conditions.
 You can learn more about who needs assistive technology here.

 What are the Benefits of Assistive Technology in Schools?